theupdateframework/tuf-on-ci/docs/REPOSITORY-MAINTENANCE.md

      `publish`
 1. Clone the repository locally and [configure your local signing tool](SIGNER-SETUP.md)
 1. Choose your online signing method and [configure it](ONLINE-SIGNING-SETUP.md):
-   * Google Cloud KMS and Azure Key Vault are fully supported
+   * Google Cloud KMS, Azure Key Vault, and AWS KMS are fully supported
    * Sigstore requires no configuration (but is experimental)
 1. Run `tuf-on-ci-delegate sign/init` to configure the repository and to start the first signing event
    * The tool prompts for various repository details and finally prompts to sign and push the initial metadata to a signing event branch
 1. When this initial signing event branch is merged, the repository generates the first snapshot and timestamp, and publishes the first repository version